 - Monounsaturated fats 80% of your total daily fat of 65-70g., which is about 52g,

-- Polyunsaturated at about 10% of your daily fat, which is 8g or 1 tbsp (with a ratio of n-6 to n-3 not higher than 4:1, and more desirable 2:1, and
+- Polyunsaturated at about 10% of your daily fat, which is 8g or 1 tbsp (with a desirable ratio of n-6 to n-3 not higher than 4:1), and

 If, though, your daily calories are in the range of 1,200 or 1,500 daily, then, it’s smart to cut down on your daily carbohydrates (sugars, sweeteners, and processed starches) rather than on your fats consumption (assuming your fats are the healthy fats).

 Make sure you eliminate the hydrogenated or partially hydrogenated oils (margarine or spreads) from your diet because they contain trans- fats known as “silent killers” or “deadly” food even if consumed in small amounts.
 Hydrogenated oils yet are widely used in baked products, cookies, and other processed food, in all the pastries, candies, ice creams.
 The use of them is associated with a number of diseases such as autoimmune, inflammatory, coronary heart disease, cancer, food allergies, diabetes type II, and autism.